 Mobile and desktop tech stacks Native App Development

-- C# and .NET with Xamarin for cross-platform mobile and desktop
+- C# and .NET with Xamarin: Used for building cross-platform mobile and desktop apps with a shared codebase, especially within the Microsoft ecosystem.

 Native Mobile App Development